gocd/developer.go.cd/source/writing_go_plugins/package_material/writing_go_package_material_plugin.md

     ```

--   **getPackageConfiguration:** This method should return the package configuration that is needed to be captured while configuring a package material in Go.
+-   **getPackageConfiguration:** This method should return the package configuration that is needed to be captured while configuring a package material in GoCD.
 The configuration information should be returned as an instance of PackageConfiguration.

     ``` {.code}
         public PackageConfiguration getPackageConfiguration() {